KungumapriyaaMKP/InfosysSpringboard/README.md

 Varshitha here,i will upload it by 6pm today.

 ok, yesterday u said that u have completed the preprocessing so that's y i said, ok upload

 varshitha here, yaa i have completed upto data preprocessing kungumapriya told to search for new dataset soo i didn't upload i am in college after reaching home i will upload it

 okay Varshitha

+i have done the data preprocessing u guys can go head with next step